 - Roundtable/Panel Discussion: The leader of a small number of presenters (between 3-5) coordinates the preparation and presentation of ideas and questions related to the conference theme or other issues related to educational planning and policy implementations (50 minutes).

 - Symposium Thematic Session: This forum provides the opportunity for a session organizer to submit a proposal in which multiple presenters deliver a diverse range of viewpoints on a major issue or practice related to the theme or some aspect of educational planning (50 minutes).

 - Working Paper Session: Well-developed drafts of papers are sent to reviewers.
 In this session, an editor/reviewer will provide suggestions/comments for use in writing the paper for presentation and/publication.

-- Cover Page, includes: Title of presentation, type of session proposed (thematic paper, roundtable/panel discussion, symposium thematic session, working paper session, PowerPoint poster session), and session organizer (name, title, institution mailing address, telephone, fax number, e-mail address, and additional presenters name, title, and institution)
+- Cover Page, includes: Title of presentation, type of session proposed (thematic paper roundtable/panel discussion, symposium thematic session, working paper session), and session organizer (name, title, institution mailing address, telephone, fax number, e-mail address, and additional presenters name, title, and institution)

-- Description of Presentation (1 to 2 pages), includes:Title of proposal, objectives for the session, summary of substantive content of the proposal, plans for participants’ involvement, and audio-visual equipment to be used in the presentation.
+- Description of Presentation (250-500 words), includes:Title of proposal, objectives for the session, summary of substantive content of the proposal, plans for participants’ involvement, and audio-visual equipment to be used in the presentation.
 (Please specify: flip chart, overhead projector, slide projector, and/or LED Projector).
 Any proposal selected for presentation and not requesting the necessary audio-visual equipment prior to the conference may encumber personal financial responsibility for the use of such equipment at the time of presentation.